ChimPansky/chimpansky/README.md

 ## Hi there 👋 My name is Thomas

-- 🌱 I’m currently expanding my coding skills at 42 Vienna
+- 🌱 I’m currently expanding my coding skills at 42 Vienna (Piscine start 04/2023, Common Core start 09/2023)
+- 🚧 I will keep updating this site as I get closer to the end of the 42 Core Curriculum
 <!--
 **ChimPansky/chimpansky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.